Travelling with a mental health condition can be challenging.

 - language barriers

 Be aware of the potential triggers.
-You can take steps to reduce the risk of one triggering an episode.
-Talk to your doctor about what steps are right for you.
+You can take steps to reduce unexpected stress by having a plan of action in case things go wrong.
+Talk to your GP or mental health professional about what steps are right for you.

 - discuss plans for coping with travel and potential limited access to medical facilities

-- check if there are any issues with mixing your mental health medication with travel medication
+- check if there are any issues with mixing medications, and what affect alcohol can have on your medication

 Check your medications are legal

-Check with the embassies or consulates of the countries you’re visiting to make sure your medicine is legal there.
+Check with the embassies or consulates of the destination/s you're visiting to make sure your medicine is legal there.
 Take enough legal medication for your trip.

-Carry a copy of your prescription and a letter from your doctor stating:
+Carry a copy of your prescription and a letter from your GP stating:

 - what the medication is